-Kat is strongly involved in the delivery of anatomy teaching for the Masters of Clinical Anatomy (and Education) and also delivers anatomy teaching for the MBBS and Physician Associate programmes.
+Kat is Programme Director for the Masters of Clinical Anatomy (and Education) and also delivers anatomy teaching for the MBBS and Physician Associate programmes.
 She has an interest in developing novel anatomy teaching techniques and how these can be incorporated to supplement traditional anatomy curricula.
 She is also passionate about science communication, and aims to make the study of human anatomy accessible to as many people as possible by making it fun and interesting.

 Before joining Hull York Medical School in 2016, Kat lived and studied in Australia.
 Her PhD was on the epigenetic modifications of progressive multiple sclerosis and was supported by a scholarship from MS Research Australia and the Trish MS Research Foundation.
 Kat was hired as a demonstrator at Bond University in 2009, and has been teaching anatomy ever since.

 During her PhD, she taught at the University of Newcastle, Australia to a variety of student cohorts including trainee surgeons, medicine, physiotherapy, biomedicine and speech pathology.
 Throughout her PhD, Kat was involved in public outreach events, including a position as city-coordinator for the first Pint of Science festival in Newcastle, NSW in 2015.

 In 2017, Kat competed in the UK final of FameLab at the Science Museum in London and this sparked a portfolio of science communication events.
 She has made appearances at TEDxHull 2018, Pint of Science, Soapbox Science in Hull, British Science Festival 2018, Hull Science Festival 2018, Shambala Festival 2018, Northern Ireland Science Festival 2019, Culture Cure at the Museum of Science and Industry, Manchester 2019.
 Occasionally she appears on BBC Radio Humberside to answer a kid's question on science or to read the newspapers.

 Maltby, VE., Lea, RA., Sanders, KA., White, N., Benton, MC., Scott, RJ,.
 Lechner Scott, J. (2017).
 Differential methylation at MHC in CD4+ T cells is associated with multiple sclerosis independently of HLA-DRB1.
 Clinical Epigenetics.
 PMID:29729889